Pylons/pyramid/docs/tutorials/bfgwiki/definingviews.rst

    applications, such as this tutorial, the context is used frequently within the body of a view method, so it makes sense to use the two-argument syntax in this application.
-However, in :term:`url dispatch` based applications, however, the context object is rarely used in the view body itself, so within code that uses URL-dispatch-only, it's common to define views as callables that accept only a request to avoid the visual "noise".
+However, in :term:`url dispatch` based applications, the context object is rarely used in the view body itself, so within code that uses URL-dispatch-only, it's common to define views as callables that accept only a request to avoid the visual "noise".

 We're going to define several :term:`view callable` functions then wire them into :mod:`repoze.bfg` using some :term:`view